circles-learning-labs/ecto_adapters_dynamodb/README.md

 We currently support DynamoDB's **BatchGetItem** via an **:in** clause in `all` queries - for example, `Repo.all(from m in Model, where: m.id in ["id_1", "id_2"])` or `Repo.all(from m in Model, where: m.id in ^model_ids)`.
 For tables with a composite primary key, range keys must be supplied in another **:in** clause in matching order - for example, `TestRepo.all(from bp in BookPage, where: bp.id in ["page:test-1", "page:test-2"] and bp.page_num in [1, 2])`.
 DynamoDB enforces a limit of 100 records per batch get, but we allow for an unlimited number of records by chunking large groups into separate requests.

+#### Concurrent fetches

+An important cororally to the above is that DynamoDB does not support **BatchGetItem** on secondary keys.
+The default (and, prior to 3.4.2, only) behaviour in this case is to do a series of individual, sequential fetches.
+This is generally fine for a small number of keys, but can blow out the query time dramatically for larger numbers.
+Performance in this case can be improved dramatically by running a series of concurrent processes, each fetching a chunk of the keyspace.
+You can enable this behaviour by setting the `concurrent_fetches` option to `true` in the adapter configuration.
+There are two further configuration options to tune the behaviour:

+* `max_fetch_concurrency` - the maximum number of concurrent processes to run.
+Defaults to 10.
+* `min_concurrent_fetch_batch` - the minium number of keys to fetch in each process.
+Defaults to 10.

+The number of processes and keys per process is then determined by trying to maximise the number of processes (up to `max_fetch_concurrency`) while ensuring that each process fetches at least `min_concurrent_fetch_batch` keys.
+In the case that the number of processes ends up being 1, no additional processes will be spawned and the behaviour will be the same as if `concurrent_fetches` was set to `false`.

+The "best" value for these settings will of course depend on your hardware, network conditions, and the size of the keyspace you're fetching.
+You may need to experiment to find the best settings for your use case, but the defaults should give a good starting point and a considerable speedup for large fetches.

+Note that this functionality only applies to queries that end up mapping to an `:in` clause on a secondary index.

+It's important to note that this is really a bit of a hack - the "right" solution is to rejig your data so that you can fetch it with the primary key.
+But for occasional queries that don't fit neatly into your usual use cases, this can be useful.

 #### DynamoDB LIMIT & Paging

 By default, we configure the adapter to fetch all pages recursively for a DynamoDB `query` operation, and to *not* fetch all pages recursively in the case of a DynamoDB `scan` operation.
 This default can be overridden with the inline **:recursive** and **:page_limit** options (see below).
 We do not respond to the Ecto `limit` option; rather, we support a **:scan_limit** option, which corresponds with DynamoDB's [limit option](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.Limit), limiting "the number of items that it returns in the result."